- A Question of Frequency

 With all of the decisions above made, you can start running your Kanban process.

 On a typical day, each team member will go to the board, move the highest-ranked story for which they have the needed skills into the next column, and start working on it.
 Once it meets the exit criteria, they move the story card into the next column.
-In the preferred scenario, that state requires someone else, such as a peer to review the work.
+In the preferred scenario, that state requires someone else, in the best case a cross-trained peer, to review the work.
 The initial team member then goes to any column they wish whose next state has room in the WIP limit and grabs the top-ranked story that member can do.

 For example, say Bakari is on an efficiently cross-trained (“full stack“) team where everyone can do everything that uses the states I listed earlier.
 He goes to the team’s tracker, selects the top story in the “Ready” state, and moves it to “In-Progress” (which has two stories in it, and its WIP limit is four).
 When he’s finished, he moves it to “Testing,” which is at its limit of four.
 The team uses peer testing, so he takes another one of the cards in that column and checks the work.
 If he finds a defect, he notes that on the story card and fixes it unless something prevents that (see next section).
 Once the defect is solved, what happens next depends on the team’s processes.
 Bakari either indicates that on the defect and leaves it in the Testing column for someone else to peer-review, or simply moves it to the next column.
 A glance at the board might tell him he must draw a card from a particular column to free up room under its WIP limit.
 Otherwise he can choose whichever he feels like doing.
 So goes the day.